smlavine/smlss/README.md

 # About

-This is the script used to setup my Debian GNU/Linux.
+This is the script used to setup my Arch Linux system.
 Feel free to edit it to your wants and needs. smlss is meant for users who use the terminal frequently, program for leisure, and prefer tiling WMs.
 If you're one of those people, great!
 If not, smlss may not be the best fit, but you're welcome